FrancisAl-j/mern-auth/README.md

 Things to learn
 -combineReducer- => it allows you to combine multiple reducer functions into a single function that can be passed to the Redux store

+(...rest) => gathers the remaining properties of validUser.\_doc into a new object called rest, excluding password.